Rover (space exploration): Mars Exploration Rover Spirit

-Spirit is a robotic rover on Mars, active from 2004 to 2010.
+Spirit was a robotic rover on Mars, active from 2004 to 2010.
 It was one of two rovers of NASA's ongoing Mars Exploration Rover mission.
 It landed successfully on Mars at 04:35 Ground UTC on January 4, 2004, three weeks before its twin, Opportunity (MER-B), landed on the other side of the planet.
 Its name was chosen through a NASA-sponsored student essay competition.
 The rover became stuck in late 2009, and its last communication with Earth was sent on March 22, 2010.

 Mars Exploration Rover Opportunity

-Opportunity is a robotic rover on the planet Mars, active from 2004 to early 2019.
+Opportunity was a robotic rover on the planet Mars, active from 2004 to early 2019.
 Launched from Earth on July 7, 2003, it landed on the Martian Meridiani Planum on January 25, 2004, at 05:05 Ground UTC (about 13:15 local time), three weeks after its twin Spirit (MER-A) touched down on the other side of the planet.
 On July 28, 2014, NASA announced that Opportunity, after having traveled over 25 mi on the planet Mars, has set a new "off-world" record as the rover having driven the greatest distance, surpassing the previous record held by the Soviet Union's Lunokhod 2 rover that had traveled 39 km.